Austin morning shootings dangerous for short-staffed police department, police association says

 "At this time, we don't have anybody detained, nor do we have a suspect identified, but it is an isolated incident with no threat to the public.
 It appears that a disturbance took place between one and multiple subjects which led to the shooting," said Officer Jose Mendez, Austin Police Department Public Information Office.

-Austin Police Association President Ken Cassidy says shootings happening mid-morning are dangerous for an already short-staffed police department.
+Austin Police Association President Ken Casaday says shootings happening mid-morning are dangerous for an already short-staffed police department.

 "It's intimidating when you know that you're responding to shooting scenes where you should have four or five police officers at the very minimum, and, you know, you're only going to be there by yourself or maybe with a partner," he said.